Quick Facts and Resources for Vermont Residents

 18 V.S.A. § 1122.
 Exemptions

-(1) If the person, or in the case of a minor the person's parent or guardian presents a written statement from a licensed health care practitioner, health clinic, or nurse that the person is in the process of being immunized.
-The person may continue to attend school or the child care facility as long as the immunization process is being accomplished;
+(1) If the person or, in the case of a minor, the person's parent or guardian presents a form created by the Department and signed by a licensed health care practitioner authorized to prescribe vaccines or a health clinic stating that the person is in the process of being immunized.
+The person may continue to attend school or a child care facility for up to six months while the immunization process is being accomplished.

-(b) The health department may provide by rule for further exemptions to immunization based upon sound medical practice.
+(b) The Department of Health may provide by rule for further exemptions to immunization based upon sound medical practice.

-The health department shall adopt rules for administering this subchapter.
-Such rules shall be developed in consultation with the department of education with respect to immunization requirements for Vermont schools, and in consultation with the department for children and families with respect to immunization requirements for child care facilities.
-Such rules shall establish which immunizations shall be required and the manner and frequency of their administration, and may provide for exemptions as authorized by this subchapter.
+The Department shall adopt rules for administering this subchapter.
+Such rules shall be developed in consultation with the Agency of Education with respect to immunization requirements for Vermont schools, and in consultation with the Department for Children and Families with respect to immunization requirements for child care facilities.
+Such rules shall list which immunizations shall be required and the manner and frequency of their administration, and may provide for exemptions as authorized by this subchapter.